aadhyanav/Recipe_ratings_model/README.md

 I initially tried using Binarizer() on my newly made bad_review column, but realised that the pipeline intereprets boolean numbers into integers and that Binarizer() is more helpful for columns with more categories.
 Honestly, given the dataset I felt I was pretty limited over what other columns I could add into my pipeline considering how there were colums like 'id', 'name', 'steps' that were pretty unrelated with recipe ratings.

-### Modeling Algorithm and Hyperparameters
+### Modeling Algorithm, Hyperparameters, and Performance
 I used a RandomForestClassifaction because of how well it works with datasets that are unbalanced.
 As for the CVsearch grid in finding the best possible parameters for my model, the process took a really long time in my jupyter notebook.
-Therefore, I felt that most likely the bigger parameters are better because more data can be fit inside - this a higher f-1 score due to more variation.
+The best performance parameters ended up having a max depth of 120 and 50 estimators for the random forests.
+It seems like the model becomes more accurate with the more depth that is added, but for runtime purposes the largest depth parameter that I tested was 120.

 ## Fairness Analysis